dat-ecosystem-archive/getdat/README.md

 # getdat

-Bulk downloader and/or metadata downloader for large lists of HTTP and FTP urls
+Bulk data and/or metadata downloader for large lists of HTTP and FTP urls